yunjiewang/brainwave/README.md

 ---

+## Advanced Features

+### Cross-Device Clipboard Synchronization

+Brainwave includes a powerful feature that allows you to send text from your mobile device directly to your computer's clipboard:

+1. **Mobile to Computer Transfer**: When using Brainwave on a mobile device, tap the "To Computer" button to send the transcribed or enhanced text directly to your computer's clipboard.

+2. **Instant Availability**: The text becomes immediately available for pasting on your computer, eliminating the need for manual copying or transferring text between devices.

+3. **Dual Text Areas**: Both the original transcription and the enhanced text (after applying Readability, Correctness, or Ask AI) can be sent to the computer's clipboard with their respective "To Computer" buttons.

+This feature is particularly useful for:
+- Taking voice notes on your phone and immediately using them on your computer
+- Dictating text while away from your desk and having it ready when you return
+- Collaborative environments where multiple people can contribute to a shared document

+### HTTPS Support for Mobile Access

+To ensure secure connections and enable microphone access on mobile devices:

+1. **Self-Signed Certificates**: Generate certificates for local development and testing.

+2. **Secure Connections**: Access Brainwave over HTTPS to enable microphone permissions on mobile browsers.

+3. **Cross-Device Compatibility**: Use the same application seamlessly across desktop and mobile devices on your local network.

+---

 ## Deployment

 Deploying **Brainwave** involves setting up a Python-based environment, installing the necessary dependencies, and launching the server to handle real-time speech recognition and summarization.
 Follow the steps below to get started: